iotaledger/tips/0006-urts-tip-sel/0006-urts-tip-sel.md

     for (i := 0; i < 2; i++) {
         approvee := approvees[i]

-        // a direct approvee is already lazy, therefore so is this tip if (approvee.Score == 0) {
+        // direct approvee is already lazy, therefore so is this tip if (approvee.Score == 0) {
             return Score.LAZY
         }